Detrimental non-Markovian errors for surface code memory: Surface code performance under temporally correlated circuit-level noise

 For the pairwise correlated model, we find similar logical error rate scaling between the correlated model and the marginalized independent model up to distance $d=15$.
 This indicates that surface code memory is generally robust against two-time correlated errors.
 We apply an exponential fit (appearing as a linear fit on a semi-logarithmic graph) of $p_L = 6.56\cdot 10^{-3}e^{-8.27 \cdot 10^{-1}d}$, for the correlated data, and a fit of $p_L = 4.03\cdot 10^{-3}e^{-8.20 \cdot 10^{-1}d}$ for the marginalized independent data.
 We project a teraquop distance of $27$ under both the correlated and independent noise model.
 A table summarizing all fits and teraquop projections throughout the paper is listed in \cref{tab:fits}.

-In sharp contrast, we observe sub-exponential suppression of logical error rate with increasing code distance, for the temporally correlated streak model from distance 3 to distance 15.
-We find no realistic distance projection to reach teraquop logical error rates.
-It is important to reiterate that the marginal per qubit error rates (with characteristic physical error rate $p = 10^{-3}$) are well under threshold, as demonstrated by surface code performance under the marginalized independent model (\cref{fig:experiment3}).
+In sharp contrast, the temporally correlated streak model exhibits slower-than-exponential suppression of the logical error rate with increasing code distance (from distance 3 to 15).
+Even when fitting a power-law decay as a \textit{best}-\textit{case} approximation and extrapolating, we find no realistic distance projection to achieve teraquop logical error rates.
+Critically, this projection assumes continued monotonic suppression of logical errors, disregarding alternative asymptotic behaviors such as saturation or a non-monotonic increase in the logical error rate.
+We have not definitively ruled out these more detrimental scenarios.
+It is important to reiterate that the marginal per qubit error rates are well under threshold, as demonstrated by surface code performance under the marginalized independent model (\cref{fig:experiment3}).
 Our results show that sufficiently strong multi-time correlations in circuit-level noise can be detrimental to achieving fault tolerance with the surface code.
-Specifically, streaky correlations decaying quadratically or slower will lead to sub-exponential logical error rate suppression.
+Specifically, streaky correlations decaying quadratically or slower will, at best, result in slower-than-exponential logical error rate suppression.
 At distance 15, the logical per round error rate under the correlated model is measured to be $2.059\cdot 10^{-5}$, approximately 58 times the error rate under the marginalized independent model of $3.566\cdot 10^{-7}$.
 Under the marginalized independent model, we fit a trend of $p_L = 2.51\cdot 10^{-3}e^{-5.95 \cdot 10^{-1}d}$ and estimate a teraquop distance projection of $37$.